 What it lacks in luxury, Sensible Days more than makes up for in spirit.
-There aren't any cash prizes on offer, and that isn't to its detriment.
-It shares similarities with the lower reaches of the football pyramid, where the absence of money encourages participants to tap into their true passion for the beautiful game.
-This manifests itself in Sensible Days in a multitude of ways, from the inclusion of locally made trophies and medals to the development of a 32-page Official Tournament Magazine.
+There aren't any cash prizes, and that isn't to its detriment.
+It shares similarities with the lower reaches of the soccer pyramid, where the absence of money encourages participants to tap into their true passion for the beautiful game.
+This manifests itself in Sensible Days in a multitude of ways, from the inclusion of locally made trophies and medals to the development of a 32-page official tournament magazine.
 It's the work of pure, extraordinary dedication.

-Sensible Days events are managed by numerous community members.
-Rick Lindeman and Colin Roll are the official tournament organisers of Sensible Days 2016. "[Our job is] arranging the location, receiving the money, setting up the tournament schedule," says Rick, who has been a big influence in bringing this year's event to his home country.
+Numerous community members manage the Sensible Days.
+Rick Lindeman and Colin Roll are the official tournament organizers of Sensible Days 2016. "[Our job is] arranging the location, receiving the money, setting up the tournament schedule," says Lindeman, who has been a big influence in bringing this year's event to his home country.
 "It was really difficult to find [a venue].
 We needed a place where we could bring our own beer, too."

-Colin is a native of England – the birthplace of the Sensible Soccer series.
-The English have traditionally suffered from a lack of representation at the event, which Colin hopes to rectify in the future.
+Roll is a native of England—the birthplace of the Sensible Soccer series.
+The English have traditionally suffered from a lack of representation at the event, which Roll hopes to rectify in the future.
 "The game was born and bred in England," he says.
 "My best finish has been a quarter-final spot.
 I'm longing for someone to break my record."

 Article continues after the video below

 Whether the English get a look-in or not, he's optimistic that the event will continue to go from strength to strength.
 "I think we have a bright future.
 The game has a massive off and online following in countries like Poland, Denmark, Italy, and Germany.
 We keep seeing new members at our sites; we keep seeing new likes at our Facebook page.
 I'm proud to be part of an ever-growing community."